 Polishing Surface Sealed Wood (not waxed):

 Once your wood is clean, polish when needed and not usually more than 3-4 times/year, unless the wood gets heavy use which wears down the polish more quickly.
 Conventional spray polishes (Yes, Pledge, I’m talking about you) contain silicone, which looks great in the short term, but dulls quickly and can damage the wood in the long term.
 Also, with any propellant, a good amount of the spray will end up in the air (i.e. your lungs) and the cost of the recipe below is considerably less.
 So, here is a great recipe from Karen Logan’s book Clean House, Clean Planet.
+(Her book, which is chock full of lots of natural cleaning recipes a great resource!).

 “It’s A Lotsa Polish”